 As it turns out…

 …the Motley Fool is accurate!

-These guys were correct about 50% of the time, neutral 40% of the time, and wrong 10% of the time.
-That means, if you follow their picks, you will make money.
+These guys were correct about 80% of the time, neutral 10% of the time, and wrong 10% of the time.
+But several of the ones the were correct on doubled or tripled in price.
+That means, if you follow their picks, you will outperform the market.

 In such an unpredictable market, we will take those results any day!